Can I get Virgin Media in my area?

 These days there's more evidence to suggest that Cable My Street is genuinely useful: there are occasional posts on customer forums from those who've registered their postcodes then heard that Virgin will be coming to their area at some point in the near future.

-For the most part it seems that Virgin's plan to spend £3 billion on filling the gaps in the network, connecting an estimated four million new premises, is being directed in part by well organised applications to Cable My Street, with not only residents but businesses and local authorities getting involved in the submissions.
+For the most part it seems that Virgin's Project Lightning which aims to fill the gaps in the network, is being directed in part by well organised applications to Cable My Street, with not only residents but businesses and local authorities getting involved in the submissions.

 Virgin have been using the service to find out where such demand is highest, and combining that with a focus on areas nearest the existing network to decide where to cable next.